rinor/ethereum-jsonrpc-gateway/README.md

 ### methodLimitationEnabled

 This field is about wether enabled the method limitation.
-The value of this field can be ture or false, if set false will ignore `allowedMethods` and `contractWhitelist`. eg.
+The value of this field can be ture or false, if set false will ignore `allowedMethods`. eg.

 ```